Prince Edward Island Lands Protection Act Explained

 Can Non-Residents Apply for Approval?

-The process typically involves:
+That process typically involves:

-• A recommendation to the PEI Executive Council
+• A recommendation to Executive Council

 • A final decision through an Order in Council

-Joint Ownership, Corporations, and “Creative” Structures
+Joint Ownership, Corporations, and Other Structures

 • Direct and indirect control

-• Aggregate ownership across related parties
+• Aggregate holdings across related parties or entities

 Important Disclaimer